 There is no simple fix – no silver bullet, no technical innovation, no congressional mandate – that can rapidly transform healthcare systems that don’t now share information into fully interoperable ones.
 We understand the complexity of the task.

 The Healthcare Forum takes a person-centered, value-based approach to understanding healthcare enterprises and the role health IT can play in lowering costs and improving quality and access.
 Through weekly WebEx meetings and quarterly in-person Events, Forum Members share diverse perspectives that help their companies avoid short-sighted, expensive solutions to business problems.
-The Forum's key work products--the O-HERA and the FHIM--are innovative, open, and accessible.
+The Forum's key work products--the translation and enhance of the Dutch ZiRA (Hospital Reference Architecture), the O-HERA and the FHIM--are innovative, open, and accessible.